Frequently Asked Questions about Property Arbitration

 The filing company would have two options.
 First, they could re-file arbitration if/once reasonable accommodations for the inspection of the defective part were made as a result of the arbitrator's decision (since the objection to jurisdiction would be removed).
 If reasonable accommodations could not be made, i.e. the defective part is not available for inspection, then the filing company would be free to pursue the matter outside of arbitration.
 The rationale for this is that the Courts have more formal rules of evidence for these types of situations.

 Yes, but only if you are looking for reimbursement for money paid to your insured for a claim arising out of the same loss.
-You must answer as Respondent and indicate your Counter-Claim amount.
+As responder, you must answer “Yes” to add damages and complete the counterclaim workflow by entering your itemized damage amounts.

-There is no time limit to filing other than the Statute of Limitations if raised by an adverse party.
-It is a good idea to file at least 120 days before the statue of limitation when possible - this leaves time for other action(s) if the Respondent raises a valid objection to jurisdiction.
+There is no time limit to filing other than the Statute of Limitations if raised by a responding party.
+It is a good idea to file at least 120 days before the statute of limitations when possible.
+This leaves time for other action(s) if the responder raises a valid objection to jurisdiction.

 • As a condition precedent to using the rules and regulations, the parties should attempt to settle before filing in Arbitration.
 However, at a minimum the correct and current claim representative's name and address, the insured name, and claim number of the adverse party must be provided.